 During these strange times of global lockdown, we’ve tried to keep the sessions as ‘isolated’ as possible, but naturally, unless you’re lucky enough to have a pool at your home, or access top open water you might not be able to do the swim workout until the pandemic has passed.

 Bike – a super-fast indoor bike workout for triathletes

 The following aerobic ramp set is possible using either heart rate or a power meter.
 The aim is to build up from 55% of your max effort all the way to 90% with minimum recovery in-between efforts.
-This will build your top end power and train your body to recover quicker.
-With minimum recovery and a short warm-up and cool down, you will mange to get a solid 40 minutes of riding in an hour session.
+This will build your top-end power and train your body to recover quicker.
+With minimum recovery and a short warm-up and cool down, you will manage to get a solid 40 minutes of riding in an hour session.
 Not bad bang for your buck!